1000minds’ ‘secret spice’ is a method we invented and christened ‘PAPRIKA’.

 The PAPRIKA method involves the decision-maker – e.g. you! – answering a series of simple questions, based on your expert knowledge and subjective judgment.
 Each question is based on choosing between two hypothetical alternatives defined on just two criteria or attributes at a time and involving a tradeoff (in effect, the other criteria/attributes are the same).

 Each time you answer a pairwise-ranking question, PAPRIKA adapts.
 Based on your answer, and all preceding ones, PAPRIKA chooses another question for you to answer.
 Again based on your answer, another question is presented.
 And then another, and another; and so on.
-This adaptivity means that in some contexts PAPRIKA is recognised as a type of adaptive conjoint analysis.
+This adaptivity means that in some contexts PAPRIKA is recognized as a type of adaptive conjoint analysis.

-Easy questions for eliciting preferences
+The easiest possible questions for eliciting preferences

 Indeed, if you think about it ... choosing one alternative from two, defined on just two criteria at a time, is the easiest possible decision in the universe!
 In contrast, choosing one alternative from three or more is harder; and so is choosing between alternatives defined on more than two criteria.

-Such simple questions are repeated with different pairs of hypothetical alternatives – always involving trade-offs between different combinations of criteria, two at a time – until enough information about your preferences has been collected to rank accurately the alternatives you’re considering (as described on the criteria).
+Such simple questions are repeated with different pairs of hypothetical alternatives – always involving trade-offs between different combinations of the criteria, two at a time – until enough information about your preferences has been collected to rank accurately the alternatives you’re considering (as described on the criteria).

 It’s possible to proceed to the ‘next level of decision-making’, involving three criteria at a time, and then four, five, etc – up to the number of criteria you’ve included – but for most practical purposes this makes no difference to the accuracy of your results.
 Stopping after having answered questions involving just two criteria at a time is usually sufficient.